-On 12 March, two associations representing victims and witnesses of genocide and war crimes sent a letter to OHR demanding the removal of Federation President Lidija Bradara and banning her from performing any further public office.
-The request was related to a televised interview on 10 March, in which President Bradara reiterated that she does not renounce her friends, including Bosnian-Croat war criminal Dario Kordić.
+On 12 March, two associations representing victims and witnesses of genocide and war crimes sent a letter to the Office of the High Representative demanding the removal of the President of the Federation, Ms. Bradara, and banning her from performing any further public office.
+The request was related to a televised interview on 10 March, in which President Bradara reiterated that she did not renounce her friends, including the Bosnian-Croat war criminal Dario Kordić.
 She concluded that Kordić “obviously stopped being a war crime convict” after serving his sentence.

-On 15 March, the House of Representatives rejected a request by the political party Democratic Front (DF) to consider Ms. Bradara’s removal from the position of Federation President.
-DF believed that Ms. Bradara directly violated the oath by which she undertook to respect the Federation Constitution and the rule of law and may have offended numerous victims of Mr. Kordić.
+On 15 March, the House of Representatives rejected a request by the political party Democratic Front (DF) to consider Ms. Bradara’s removal from the position of President of the Federation.
+DF believed that Ms. Bradara had directly violated the oath by which she undertook to respect the Federation Constitution and the rule of law and may have offended numerous victims of Mr. Kordić.

 Constitutional Court of the Federation of Bosnia and Herzegovina

 As reported earlier, the Constitutional Court had been operating in a limited capacity since 2019, with only five sitting judges out of nine required under the Federation Constitution.
-The Vital National Interest Panel of the Court could not function, as it had only four sitting judges, which does not meet the quorum of five.
+The Vital National Interest Panel of the Court could not function, as it had only four sitting judges, which did not meet the quorum of five.
 The absence of a functioning Vital National Interest Panel of the Constitutional Court could be abused to indefinitely block the adoption of legal acts by the Federation and cantonal legislatures and the formation of new authorities at the level of the State and the Federation of Bosnia and Herzegovina.

-The Amendments to the Constitution of the Federation of Bosnia and Herzegovina that I imposed on 2 October 2022 streamlined the appointment of judges to the Constitutional Court of the Federation of Bosnia and Herzegovina.
-They obliged the Federation President and Vice-Presidents to fulfill their part of the appointment process within five days or abdicate their responsibility to the House of Peoples of the Federation.
-The measure also streamlined the appointment of the Vital National Interest Panel members in the Federation Constitutional Court by giving the Court authority to appoint the panel from its members.
+The amendments to the Constitution of the Federation of Bosnia and Herzegovina that I imposed on 2 October 2022 streamlined the appointment of judges to the Constitutional Court of the Federation of Bosnia and Herzegovina.
+They obliged the Federation President and Vice-Presidents to fulfil their part of the appointment process within five days or abdicate their responsibility to the House of Peoples of the Federation.
+The measure also streamlined the appointment of the members of the Vital National Interest Panel of the Constitutional Court by giving the Court authority to appoint the panel from its members.

 On 5 October, shortly before the expiry of the deadline set in my decision, the President, with the concurrence of two Vice-Presidents, nominated three judges to the Court and submitted the decision to the House of Peoples.

 The House of Peoples voted on these nominations on 19 October, electing judges to three vacant positions.
-A judge for the fourth vacant position, Alen Teletović (Bosniak), was selected directly from a list submitted by the High Judicial and Prosecutorial Council of Bosnia and Herzegovina to the 13th Extraordinary Federation House of Peoples Session on 2 November.
+A judge for the fourth vacant position, Alen Teletović (Bosniak), was selected directly from a list submitted by the High Judicial and Prosecutorial Council of Bosnia and Herzegovina to the thirteenths extraordinary session of the House of Peoples of the Federation on 2 November.

-Furthermore, on 5 December, pursuant to my 2 October Decision, the Constitutional Court adopted a Decision on the election of three judges to vacant positions on the Vital National Interest Panel, bringing it back to full functionality.
+Furthermore, on 5 December, pursuant to my decision of 2 October, the Constitutional Court adopted a decision on the election of three judges to vacant positions on the Vital National Interest Panel, bringing it back to full functionality.

-For the first time since 2019, the Federation Constitutional Court and its Vital National Interest Panel now work at their full capacity thanks to the imposed amendments of 2 October, which were a substantial part of the functionality package aimed at unblocking the court.
+For the first time since 2019, the Federation Constitutional Court and its Vital National Interest Panel now work at their full capacity thanks to the amendments imposed of 2 October, which were a substantial part of the functionality package aimed at unblocking the court.

 I regret that legislation adopted in 2014 establishing a special prosecutor’s and a court’s department for fighting corruption and organized crime remains unimplemented.

-Mostar: Outstanding Adoption of the City Statute and the Agreement signed in June 2020
+Mostar: outstanding adoption of the City Statute and the agreement signed in June 2020